 Questions surrounding whether the patient is on an IV should be detailed at this point.

 If by mutual agreement with the unit, the sample is deemed inappropriate, or not compatible with the condition of the patient, a screen print of the results should be generated, and the Canned Comment, “See Note” (See Note) should be entered for each analyte using the cancel keypad, depending on the actual analytes ordered.
 The actual results obtained should then be entered into the footnote in the appropriate locations, using the TAB key to move from one field to the next.
 The results will be available on the screen print which you produced.
 If a test name appears in the footnote which was not ordered, backspace it out.
 Once all fields have been completed in the footnote, the result should be verified.
 If an additional assay name is needed, enter it at the end.
 A repeat sample should be requested.
-Save all documentation and forward for review and SafetyNet. and give it to the Manager, for their review the following day.
+Save all documentation and forward for review and SafetyNet.

 You should bridge to OE so you can notify all other labs that the specimens associated with this order need to be cancelled.
-(10/22/15)